build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 As you can see, we have added a processor into the processing pipeline to change the batching behavior, and applied that processor for both the metrics and traces pipelines.
 This means that if the microservice now sends either traces or metrics to the collector, it will flush whatever has been buffered every second or until the buffer reaches 1K of size.
 You can check this behavior by executing the collector again, then executing the microservice one more time, and sending another HTTP request to its API.
 Once you are done with the tests, make sure to stop the collector's execution to free up the port **5555**.

 Now that the microservice is properly sending telemetry data to the collector, and the collector works as expected, you can start preparing the collector to transmit telemetry data to the observability backend.
 Therefore, it is a good idea to have the collector being executed along with the observability backend.
 You can do this by adding a new service in the file `docker-compose.yaml` that represent the collector.

-Open the file `docker-compose.yaml` and add the following service before Grafana Tempo:
+6. Edit the file `docker-compose.yaml`

+You need to include the following service before Grafana Tempo:

 ```yaml
 collector: